On $w$-mixtures: Finite convex combinations of prescribed component distributions: Summary and conclusion

 \section{Summary and conclusion}

-We wrap-up and summarize our contributions as follows: The Kullback-Leibler (KL) divergence of $\eta$-mixtures (or $w$-mixtures that form mixture families in information geometry) is equivalent to a Bregman divergence for the convex generator $F^*(\eta)=-h(m(x;\eta))$ called the Shannon information.
-The induced geometry is a dually flat manifold in information geometry.
-It follows that the KL-averaging integration of $w$-mixtures can be done optimally (useful in for distributed estimation scenario).
-The $\alpha$-Jensen-Shannon divergences between $\eta$-mixtures is equivalent to $\alpha$-Jensen divergences on their $\eta$-parameters.
-This contrasts with the fact the $\alpha$-Bhattacharrya divergence between two members of the same exponential family amounts to $\alpha$-Jensen divergences~ \cite{Bhat-2011}.
+Let us wrap-up and summarize our contributions as follows: We prove that the Kullback-Leibler (KL) divergence between two $w$-mixtures is equivalent to a Bregman divergence for the Bregman convex generator set to the Shannon negentropy (also called Shannon information).
+The induced geometry is a dually flat manifold in information geometry~\cite{IG-2016,EIG-2018} callled the mixture family manifold.
+It follows that the KL-averaging integration~\cite{DistributedEstimation-EF-2014} of $w$-mixtures can be done optimally: This is useful for distributed estimations of $w$-mixtures.
+We proved that the $\alpha$-Jensen-Shannon divergences between $w$-mixtures is equivalent to $\alpha$-Jensen divergences on their parameters.
+This contrasts with the fact the $\alpha$-Bhattacharrya divergence between two members of the same exponential family amounts to $\alpha$-Jensen divergences~\cite{BR-2011}.
 Finally, we proved inequalities for the $f$-divergences of $w$-mixtures.

-Note that MLE estimation of $w$-mixtures bears similarity with estimation of Cauchy parameters since it involves high-degree polynomial root solving~\cite{CauchyMLE-1970}.
+Note that MLE estimation of $w$-mixtures bears similarity with estimation of Cauchy parameters since it involves high-degree polynomial root solving~\cite{cauchymle-1970}.
 Efficient inference of $w$-mixtures is studied in a forthcoming paper~\cite{mmix-2017}.

-0.5cm A Java\texttrademark{} package for reproducible research implementing $w$-Gaussian Mixture Models ($w$-GMMs) is available at the following home page:\\ \centerline{\url{https://www.lix.polytechnique.fr/~nielsen/w-mixtures/}}
+0.5cm A Java\texttrademark{} package for reproducible research implementing $w$-Gaussian Mixture Models ($w$-GMMs) is available at the following home page:\\ \centerline{\url{https://franknielsen.github.io/w-mixtures/}}